Finance

 Finance Graphic

 The Finance Department administers the City’s budgeting and auditing procedures and facilitates timely and accurate financial reporting to assist with decision making and compliance with City, State, and other applicable laws.
-Its purpose is to safeguard public assets and its staff aims to provide professional, knowledgeable, and courteous customer service.
+Its purpose is to safeguard public assets and its staff aim to provide professional, knowledgeable, and courteous customer service.

 Pay Your Utility Bill